(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Doggie bad breath!
 Yikes!

 Some people dismiss dog bad breath as "just doggy breath".
 It is true that a dog's breath is far from heavenly fresh most of the time, but it should not be bad.

-There are quite a few common problems that may cause canine halitosis.
-Some can be fixed easily; however, some may be due to health problems so you should not take this problem lightly and should try to find out the root problem causing your dog's bad breath.
+There are quite a few common problems that may cause a dog to have bad breath.
+Some can be fixed easily, while some may be due to health problems.
+So, you should not take this problem lightly and should try to find out the root problem causing your dog's bad breath.

 Here are some possible causes:

 Dogs on a poor-quality diet may develop not-so-sweet breath.
 The low-quality ingredients in such diets can cause indigestion which in turn may cause bad breath.